GautamDeepak/GEARS/Intro_RS_Prac01.md

 ![Figure 4.
 View elevation datasource and import](Prac1/viewinfo.png)

-Question: How many bands does this data have and whats the spatial resolution?
+Question: How many bands do this data have and whats the spatial resolution?

 5. Rename the default variable name "image" to anything you like.
 Here we will rename it to "theSRTM".

 ![Figure 5.
 Rename image](Prac1/rename.png)

-6. Print/add the image object to the console by coping the script below into the code editor, and click "run" :
+6. Print/add the image object to the console by copying the script below into the code editor, and click "run" :

 ```JavaScript
 print(theSRTM);